Table of Contents

 About 800,000 refractive surgeries like LASIK were performed in 2010 alone, says AAO.
 All of them started with exams, but what happens next is up to you and your doctor.

-After a comprehensive LASIK exam, you're aware of just how well you can see and how well your eyes might tolerate a surgery with lasers.
-Your doctor will go over the results with you in detail, and you'll have a chance to ask any questions that come up.
+After a comprehensive LASIK exam, you are aware of just how well you can see and how well your eyes might tolerate a surgery with lasers.
+Your doctor will go over the results with you in detail, and you will have a chance to ask any questions that come up.

 Are You a Candidate for LASIK?
 5 Guidelines You Should Know.
 (April 2018).
 American Refractive Surgery Council.

 To Anyone Considering Laser Eye Surgery.
 (August 2016).
 Medium.

 Your LASIK Consultation: A Deeper Look Into What to Expect.
 (July 2017).
 American Refractive Surgery Council.

 Preoperative Evaluation for LASIK Surgery.
 (January 2020).
 American Academy of Ophthalmology.